and1kmpo/SubjectAssignmentSystem/README.md

-# SubjectAssignmentSystem

-# Backend del Sistema de Asignación de Materias

-Este es el backend para el Sistema de Asignación de Materias.
-Proporciona una API para gestionar la información de los estudiantes.
+# Backend of the Subject Assignment System

+This is the backend for the Subject Assignment System.
+Provides an API to manage student information.

-## Tecnologías Utilizadas
+## Used technology

-- Laravel: El framework de PHP utilizado para construir el backend.
+- Laravel: The PHP framework used to build the backend.
-- MySQL: Base de datos utilizada para almacenar la información de los estudiantes.

-## Configuración del Proyecto
+- MySQL: Database used to store student information.

+## Project Configuration

-1. Clona este repositorio: `git clone https://github.com/and1kmpo/back-subject-assignment-system.git`
+1. Clone this repository: `git clone https://github.com/and1kmpo/back-subject-assignment-system.git`
-2. Instala las dependencias: `composer install`
+2. Install the dependencies: `composer install`
-3. Configura la base de datos en el archivo `.env`.
+3. Configure the database in the `.env` file.
-4. Ejecuta las migraciones y seeder: `php artisan migrate --seed`
+4. Run the migrations and seeder: `php artisan migrate --seed`

-## Funcionalidades Principales
+## Main Features

-- API para la gestión de estudiantes, profesores, asignatura, programas, carreras y relación entre estos recursos.
+- API for the management of students, teachers, subjects, programs, careers and the relationship between these resources.

 ## Endpoints API
-Recurso estudiantes:
+Student resources:
-- `GET /api/students`: Obtiene la lista de estudiantes.
+- `GET /api/students`: Gets the list of students.
-- `GET /api/students/{id}`: Obtiene un estudiante específico.
+- `GET /api/students/{id}`: Gets a specific student.
-- `POST /api/students`: Agrega un nuevo estudiante.
+- `POST /api/students`: Add a new student.
-- `PUT /api/students/{id}`: Actualiza la información de un estudiante.
+- `PUT /api/students/{id}`: Updates a student's information.
-- `DELETE /api/students/{id}`: Elimina un estudiante.
+- `DELETE /api/students/{id}`: Delete a student.

-Recurso profesores:
+Teachers resource:
-- `GET /api/professors`: Obtiene la lista de profesor.
+- `GET /api/professors`: Gets the teacher list.
-- `GET /api/professors/{id}`: Obtiene un profesor en específico.
+- `GET /api/professors/{id}`: Gets a specific teacher.
-- `POST /api/professors`: Agrega un nuevo profesor.
+- `POST /api/professors`: Add a new teacher.
-- `PUT /api/professors/{id}`: Actualiza la información de un profesor.
+- `PUT /api/professors/{id}`: Updates a teacher's information.
-- `DELETE /api/professors/{id}`: Elimina un profesor.
+- `DELETE /api/professors/{id}`: Delete a teacher.

-  Recurso asignaturas:
+  Subject resources:
-- `GET /api/subjects`: Obtiene la lista de asignaturas.
+- `GET /api/subjects`: Gets the list of subjects.
-- `GET /api/subjects/{id}`: Obtiene una asignatura en específico.
+- `GET /api/subjects/{id}`: Gets a specific subject.
-- `POST /api/subjects`: Agrega una nueva asignaturas.
+- `POST /api/subjects`: Add a new subject.
-- `PUT /api/subjects/{id}`: Actualiza la información de una asignaturas.
+- `PUT /api/subjects/{id}`: Updates the information of a subject.
-- `DELETE /api/subjects/{id}`: Elimina una asignaturas.
+- `DELETE /api/subjects/{id}`: Delete a subject.

-  Recurso usuarios:
+  User resource:
-- `GET /api/users`: Obtiene la lista de usuarios.
+- `GET /api/users`: Gets the list of users.
-- `GET /api/users/{id}`: Obtiene un usuario en específico.
+- `GET /api/users/{id}`: Gets a specific user.
-- `POST /api/users`: Agrega un nuev usuario.
+- `POST /api/users`: Add a new user.
-- `PUT /api/users/{id}`: Actualiza la información de un usuario.
+- `PUT /api/users/{id}`: Updates a user's information.
-- `DELETE /api/users/{id}`: Elimina un usuario.
+- `DELETE /api/users/{id}`: Delete a user.